lsst/ap_verify_ci_hits2015/doc/ap_verify_ci_hits2015/index.rst

 The ``ap_verify_ci_hits2015`` package is a minimal collection of images from the DECam `HiTS`_ survey, formatted for use with :doc:`/modules/lsst.ap.verify/index`.
 It is intended for continuous integration.

-A larger version of the same dataset is available from the :doc:`/packages/ap_verify_hits2015/index` package.

 .. _HiTS: https://doi.org/10.3847/0004-637X/832/2/155

 .. _ap_verify_ci_hits2015-using: